Hundred Schools of Thought: School of the Military

+The Art of War ascribes supernatural elements to good generalship, such as the intertwining of the four seasons with Tian, which is also yin and yang.

+Their theories later influenced China and East Asia more broadly.
+These classical texts have received great interest among contemporary interpreters, some of whom have applied it to military strategy, the martial arts, and modern business.

 Yangism

 Yangism was a form of ethical egoism founded by Yang Zhu.
 It was once widespread but fell to obscurity before the Han dynasty.
 Due to its stress on individualism, it influenced later generations of Taoists.